Accelerated Convergence Techniques

 Here we have written the error estimate in terms of the

-overall interval size and rather
+overall interval size

-than as usually will
+as usually

-be fixed and varied to
+be fixed and

 achieve a desired level of accuracy.
 This highlights that the accuracy of the

-trapezoidal rule improves by a factor of as increases
+trapezoidal rule improves by a factor of

 (if the function being integrated is sufficiently smooth).